 [The Kiss] does what a great piece of art is supposed to do: Hold your gaze, make you admire its aesthetic qualities while trying to discern what’s beyond its superficial aspects.

 Gustav Klimt’s The Kiss draws thousands of visitors to the Belvedere every year.
-Created at the height of his “Golden Period,” this work is, without a doubt, the masterpiece of the Jugendstil.
-In this fully illustrated volume, drawing on the latest research, the authors review the creation, significance and history of this ever-popular work, as well as information about the role of women in the artist’s life and paintings, offering a visual feast and an enjoyable read for all enthusiasts of the Viennese Jugendstil and its greatest master.
+Created at the height of his “Golden Period,” this is, without a doubt, the masterpiece of the Jugendstil.
+In this fully illustrated volume, drawing on the latest research, the authors review the creation, significance and history of this ever-popular work, as well as information about the role of women in the artist’s life and works, offering a visual feast and an enjoyable read for all enthusiasts of the Viennese Jugendstil and its greatest master.